stacklok/frizbee/README.md

 frizbee containerimage one quay.io/stacklok/frizbee:latest
 ```

-This will print the image refrence with the digest for the image tag provided.
+This will print the image reference with the digest for the image tag provided.

 ## Contributing